 Santiago Ramón y Cajal made transformative discoveries of the anatomy of the brain and nervous system, work that led to his receiving a Nobel Prize in 1906.
 This founder of modern neuroscience was also an exceptional artist.
 His drawings of the brain were not only beautiful, but also astounding in their capacity to illustrate and understand the details of brain structure and function.

 The Beautiful Brain: The Drawings of Santiago Ramón y Cajal will include approximately 80 of Ramon y Cajal’s drawings, many making their first U.S. appearance.

-This traveling exhibition is organized by the Frederick R. Weisman Art Museum and the Cajal Institute in Madrid, Spain.
+This traveling exhibition was developed by the Frederick R. Weisman Art Museum, University of Minnesota with the Instituto Cajal.